What actually breaks when you take a module to PrestaShop 9

 • actionAdminLoginControllerResetBefore / actionAdminLoginControllerResetAfter

-• actionBackOfficeLoginForm — Modify the login form builder
+• actionBackOfficeLoginForm — modify the login form builder

-• actionEmployeeRequestPasswordResetForm — Modify the password reset form
+• actionEmployeeRequestPasswordResetForm — modify the password reset form

 {* BEFORE (PS8) — Manufacturer page *}